microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-## Exercise 1: Secure and Configure IoT Hub and Device Provisioning Service
+## Exercise 1: Secure and configure IoT Hub and Device Provisioning Service

 Duration: 15 minutes